Noncommutative maximal ergodic inequalities associated with doubling conditions

-On the other hand, in the classical ergodic theory, a number of significant developments related to individual ergodic theorems for group actions have been established in the past years.
+On the other hand, in classical ergodic theory, a number of significant developments related to individual ergodic theorems for group actions have been established in recent years.
 In particular, Breuillard \cite{breuillard14polygrowth} and Tessera \cite{tessera07polygrowth} studied the balls in groups of polynomial growth; they proved that for any invariant metric quasi-isometric to a word metric (such as invariant Riemannian metrics on connected nilpotent Lie groups), the balls are asymptotically invariant and satisfy the doubling condition, and hence satisfy the individual ergodic theorem.
 This settled a long-standing problem in ergodic theory since Calder\'{o}n's classical paper \cite{calderon53erg} in 1953.
-Also, Lindenstrauss \cite{lindenstrauss01ergamenable} proved the individual ergodic theorem for a tempered Følner sequences, which resolves the problem of constructing pointwise ergodic sequences on an arbitrary amenable group.
-We refer to the survey paper \cite{nevo06surveyerg} for more details.
+Also, Lindenstrauss \cite{lindenstrauss01ergamenable} proved the individual ergodic theorem for tempered F{\o}lner sequences, which resolves the problem of constructing pointwise ergodic sequences on an arbitrary amenable group.
+(We refer to \cite{nevo06surveyerg} for more details.)

-Thus it is natural to extend Junge-Xu's work to actions of more general amenable groups rather than the integer group.
+Thus, it is natural to extend Junge and Xu's work to actions of more general amenable groups rather than the integer group.
 As in the classical case, the first natural step would be to establish the maximal ergodic theorems for doubling conditions.
 However, since we do not have an appropriate analogue of covering lemmas in the noncommutative setting, no significant progress has been made in this direction.
 In this paper we provide a new approach to this problem.
-This approach is based on both classical and quantum probabilistic methods, and allows us to go beyond the class of Dunford-Schwartz operators considered by Junge and Xu.
+It is based on both classical and quantum probabilistic methods, and allows us to go beyond the class of Dunford--Schwartz operators considered by Junge and Xu.

 Our main results establish the noncommutative maximal and individual ergodic theorems for ball averages under the doubling condition.
-Let $G$ be a locally compact group equipped with a right Haar measure $m$.
-Recall that for an invariant metric\footnote{In this paper we always assume that $d$ is a measurable function on $G\times G$ and $m$ is a Radon Borel measure with respect to $(G,d)$.} $d$ on $G$, we say that $(G,d)$ satisfies the \emph{doubling condition} if the balls $B_{r}\coloneqq\{g\in G:d(g,e)\leq r\}$ satisfy
+Let $G$ be a locally compact group equipped with a right Haar measure~$m$.
+Recall that for an invariant metric $d$ on $G$,\footnote{In this paper, we always assume that $d$ is a measurable function on $G\times G$ and $m$ is a Radon Borel measure with respect to $(G,d)$.} we say that $(G,d)$ satisfies the \emph{doubling condition} if the balls $B_{r}\coloneqq \{s\in G:d(s,e)\leq r\}$ satisfy